-2 The NCSSA
+3 The NCSSA

 This paper leverages variation from the 1994 NCSSA to explore how increased sentencing severity affects family formation patterns.
 State sentencing reforms like the NCSSA were a key part of the policy landscape that contributed to the historic rise in incarceration rates in the United States.
-In this section, I describe the NCSSA and its impact on incarceration in North Carolina.